tjko/littlefs-toy/README.md

 # littlefs-toy
 A free tool for working with [LittleFS](https://github.com/littlefs-project/littlefs) images.

-**lfs** is a command-line utility that makes is easy to create and modify existing LittleFS images
+**lfst** is a command-line utility that makes is easy to create and modify existing LittleFS images

   - Create and modify LittleFS images with similar command interface as _tar_.
   - Allows adding, updating, and deleting files and directories on a LittleFS filesystem.